qnnwp/QA_Toolbox/README.md

 ## **Auto Apply Modifiers**<br>

-This tool allows the tool to automatically apply the URL parameters of the URL modifications within this panel.
-When switching this toggle on, it will determine if the current page you are viewing has the desired URL parameters added to it.
-If the URL is missing a parameter the page will automatically refresh with the URL parameter added to it.
+- This tool allows the tool to automatically apply the URL parameters of the URL modifications within this panel.<br>
+- When switching this toggle on, it will determine if the current page you are viewing has the desired URL parameters added to it.<br>
+- If the URL is missing a parameter the page will automatically refresh with the URL parameter added to it.

 Test Scenario<br>
 - e.g. *current URL* = http://nitra.proof.gmpsdealer.com/content15<br>